-Authentic replicas of the dresses of Empress and Queen Elisabeth
+Authentic Replicas of the Dresses of Empress-Queen Elisabeth

 My family has been dealing with dresses since my great-great-grandfather, Ferenc D’Elia opened his shop at 8 Dorottya Street, Budapest, in May 1886.
 Since then sewing has been both profession and passion for all the members of my family.
 The D’Elia Salon in Dorottya Street was so remarkable that notable people did their shopping there.
 Natalie Queen of Serbia also bought clothes in the family shop in 1886.

 I started drawing the coronation gown of Queen Elisabeth when I was five years old, however, then I was too young to know what I saw in the picture of the books.
 I have been designing and making wedding dresses since 1988, and the elements of the coronation gown often turn up on these dresses.
 I have been researching the life of Queen Elisabeth, especially the story of her dresses.
-I have already made the authentic replica of fourteen gowns.
-We show these dresses in travelling exhibitions in Europe.
+I have already made the authentic replica of fifteen gowns.
+We show these dresses in travelling exhibitions in Europe, fashion shows and in films.

 With this exhibition, the dream of my life has come true.